hdShang/arxiv-daily/docs/cs-CV/2025-05-05/papers/250502628v1-deepsparse-a-foundation-model-for-sparse-view-cbct-reconstruction.md

 ---
 layout: default
-title: DeepSparse: A Foundation Model for Sparse-View CBCT Reconstruction
+title: "DeepSparse: A Foundation Model for Sparse-View CBCT Reconstruction"
 ---

 # DeepSparse: A Foundation Model for Sparse-View CBCT Reconstruction